jqujqu/paperclip/README.md

 * [X-inactivation, imprinting, and long noncoding RNAs in health and disease (Lee and Bartolomei, 2013)](http://www.cell.com/abstract/S0092-8674%2813%2900205-5)

+## DNA methylation and its regulatory association
+* [The accessible chromatin landscape of the human genome (Thurman2012)](http://www.nature.com/nature/journal/v489/n7414/full/nature11232.html) We focused on 243,037 CpGs falling within DHSs in 19 cell types for which both data types were available from the same sample.
+  - We observed **two broad classes** of sites: (1) those with a strong inverse correlation across cell types between DNA methylation and chromatin accessibility, and (2) those with variable chromatin accessibility but constitutive hypomethylation.
+  - methylation patterning paralleling cell-selective chromatin accessibility results from passive deposition after the vacation of transcription factors from regulatory DNA

 ## Epigenetics and Evolution

 #### General